gareth/flickrsizer/README.md

     $ gem install bundler
     $ bundle install

 Flickrsizer uses Foreman to manage its environment.
-Environment variables defined in a +.env+ file will automatically be loaded into the application by Foreman.
-The +.env.sample+ file defines the environment variables used by this application, use this to build your own +.env+ file
+Environment variables defined in a `.env` file will automatically be loaded into the application by Foreman.
+The `.env.sample` file defines the environment variables used by this application, use this to build your own `.env` file

 Usage
 =====

-Flickrsizer can be started using foreman with the included +Procfile+
+Flickrsizer can be started using foreman with the included `Procfile`

     $ foreman start